Set up and run mutually exclusive experiments

 Feature availability

-Generally, mutually exclusive experiments are recommended in these situations:
+Use mutually exclusive experiments in these situations:

-• Simultaneous experiments that occur in the same area of your product, and have the same goal.
+• Simultaneous experiments that occur in the same area of your product and have the same goal.

-• Simultaneous experiments that occur in the same funnel, and have the same goal.
+• Simultaneous experiments that occur in the same funnel and have the same goal.

 Alternatively, you could run these experiments one after the other, instead of simultaneously.